Mitchellesweetie/Mitchellesweetie/README.md

-johnkaizer/README.md
+portfolio2/README.md
-Hi there! 👋 I'm John Kaiser
+Hi there! 👋 I'm Mitchelle Mwachoo

 I'm a software engineer passionate about back-end development and mobile app development.
 Here are a few technologies I enjoy working with: